Imagine walking into a museum and being greeted by a wall adorned with intricate sculptures, each one uniquely carved and masterfully designed.

 The first sculpture goes back to the art of the Upper Paleolithic cave, about 25,000 BCE

-The oldest statues in France are Venus of Laussel (23,000 BCE), limestone bas-relief of the woman, found in Dordogne.
+The oldest statues in France are Venus of Laussel (23,000 BCE), a limestone bas-relief of the woman, found in Dordogne.
 Also, the unusual Abril du Poisson Cave Salmon Carving.

 Ancient Relief Sculpture